-Functional medicine is Denver’s proven, practical approach to resolve chronic illness
+What is functional medicine?
+It’s Denver’s proven, practical approach to resolving chronic illness

 Functional medicine addresses the underlying causes of disease using a systems-oriented approach that engages the patient and doctor in a therapeutic partnership.
 This 21st-century approach is an evolution in the practice of medicine, which better addresses the healthcare needs of active Denver lifestyles.

 - Shifts the traditional disease-centered focus of conventional medical practice to an individualized, patient-centered approach.

 - Addresses the whole person, not just a constellation of isolated symptoms.

 - Is highly personalized, because it supports the unique expression of health and vitality for every unique individual.

 - Involves spending significantly more time with patients.
 Functional medicine doctors listen deeply to their patients, discuss their comprehensive health history, and look at interactions among genetic, environmental, and lifestyle factors.
 These factors can influence long-term health and chronic disease.

 Why choose functional medicine?
 It’s the medicine of “WHY.”

 First, let’s examine the current landscape of life in Denver, Colorado.
 Today’s widespread standard of care – traditional, conventional medicine practiced by most doctors – continues to be mired in a 20th-century viewpoint.
 Think of it this way: Conventional medicine focuses on “WHAT”: What are the signs and symptoms?
 What is the diagnosis?
 What is the disease or illness that needs to be treated?
 Essentially, the goal is to name it and be done!

 Alternatively, functional medicine – the medicine of the 21st century – focuses on “WHY.”
 Why do you have this chronic illness or condition?
 Why is your system out of balance and, once we know this, how can we restore function in your body?
 (Note that “restoring function” is a vital goal in functional medicine.)